DiCamillo Companion

 Primary Current Ownership Use: Offices

-Ownership Details: Owned by the family of Colin Chapman and divided into business units.
+Ownership Details: Owned by the Chapman family.
+The house is divided into business units.

 Historic Houses Member: No